The Wettest Stories Ever Told

 "The Wettest Stories Ever Told" is the eighteenth episode of the seventeenth season of the American animated television series The Simpsons.
 It originally aired on the Fox network in the United States on April 23, 2006.
+The episode was written by Jeff Westbrook and directed by Mike B. Anderson.

+In this episode, three stories are told about life aboard ships at sea.
+The episode was watched by 7.1 million viewers and received mixed reviews.

 Plot

-When the Simpsons' plans for an outing at the Frying Dutchman turns into a disaster due to an uncooperative octopus, the family tells three nautically themed stories.
+When the Simpsons' plans for an outing at the Frying Dutchman turns into a disaster due to an uncooperative octopus, the family tells three nautically themed stories to pass the time.

 Mayflower Madman

 In Lisa's story, Bart, Lisa and a widowed Marge board the Mayflower to head for the new world.
 Homer, fleeing from the police, boards the ship and hides in a barrel.
-Homer is immediately attracted to Marge, however, Moe is instantly jealous of their friendship.
+Homer is attracted to Marge.
+However, Moe is jealous of their friendship.
 Moe takes Homer down to the storage room to play a drinking game.
 Homer and the crew get drunk, and Moe claims that Homer is responsible, leading Captain "Flandish" (Flanders) and Reverend Lovejoy to place him in a stock.

 A storm approaches, and Flandish is knocked unconscious.
 Homer volunteers to take his place, and leads them safely out of the storm.
 Homer and Marge get together, and the members of the Mayflower meet the Wampanoag tribe and join them for the first Thanksgiving feast.

 The Whine-Bar Sea

 In Bart's story, the Bounty sets sail from England in 1789, commanded by Captain Bligh (Seymour Skinner).
 During the voyage, Bligh severely mistreats his crew.
 Willie warns him of a mutiny if he continues, but Bligh ignores him.
-They arrive in Tahiti, (where Homer and Marge are the rulers of the island) and have a wonderful time until it is time to leave.
+They arrive in Tahiti, where Homer and Marge are the rulers of the island and have a wonderful time.

-Bligh continues to abuse the crew, leading First Mate Bart Christian, to mutiny, sending Bligh and Willie off in a lifeboat.
-Bart, as the new Captain, orders the crews to set sail for Tahiti, but after throwing away the ship's helm, they end up in Antarctica.
+Bligh continues to abuse the crew, leading First Mate Bart Christian to mutiny and sending Bligh and Willie off in a lifeboat.
+Bart, as the new Captain, orders the crews to set sail for Tahiti, but after throwing away the ship's wheel, they end up in Antarctica.